-This soup starts out thin, but when the spinach and rice are added, it ends up with layers of textures and colors.
-For a lighter first-course soup, omit the rice or use very little.
+This yellow pea and coconut milk soup starts out thin, but when the spinach and rice are added, it ends up with layers of textures and colors.
+Hearty and delicious

 LC Don't Toss Those Cilantro Stems!
 Note

 Who can afford to mindlessly toss good ingredients in the garbage?
 Yet that’s what many of us do each time we carelessly chop off cilantro stems and bid them a hasty adieu.
 The fragrant little stalks carry just as much aroma as their leafy counterparts and lend oomph to this simple, pocketbook-friendly lentil soup, as well as just about any other recipe that calls for cilantro, including the fragrant Peppercorn Cilantro Root Flavor Paste.
 Thank us later.